lddcheck — Finds programs on system with missing library dependencies.

 processes each file as reported by find.
 If you

-, we will run the output
+set this option to true, we will run the output

 of find through sort prior